U.S. crude oil up as tropical storm goes ashore in Texas

 "The last time we had a North Sea structure as weak was in July of last year, a move that preceded the big flat price dump," he said.

-(Additional reporting by Claire Milhench in London, Henning Gloystein in Singapore and Osamu Tsukimori in Tokyo; Editing by Lisa Shumaker and Meredith Mazzilli)
+(Additional reporting by Claire Milhench in London, Henning Gloystein in Singapore and Osamu Tsukimori in Tokyo; Editing by Steve Orlofsky and Lisa Shumaker)